opencog/atomspace/opencog/query/README-constraint.md

 Written by Claude Code, LLM, 30 Nov 2025, edited by Linas.

-Below follows a proposed enhancement to the pattern matcher to incorporate constraint propagation techniques from CSP (Constraint Satisfaction Problem) solvers.
+This document describes the constraint propagation enhancement to the pattern matcher, incorporating techniques from CSP (Constraint Satisfaction Problem) solvers.
 The goal is to reduce the search space for patterns involving UnorderedLinks (usually SetLinks) containing shared variables.

+**Current Status (Dec 2025):** ExclusiveLink constraint propagation is implemented and working.
+Five of six SudokuUTest tests pass.
+The remaining test (miracle Sudoku) requires unit propagation, documented separately in `README-constraint-units.md`.

 ## The Problem